HobnobMancer/SI_Foltanyi_et_al_2023/README.md

 ## Systematic exploration of tmgh3

+The protein sequence of _tmgh3_ is stored in `data/tmgh3_exploration/tmgh3.fasta`.

 ### 1. Query against the NR database

-As a preliminary search to identify potentially functionally similar proteins to infer functional and structural information about tmgh3, the
+As a preliminary search to identify potentially functionally similar proteins to infer functional and structural information about _tmgh3_, the
 [non-redundant database](https://www.ncbi.nlm.nih.gov/refseq/about/nonredundantproteins/#related-documentation) was queried using BLASTP.

 > Altschul, S. F., Gish, W., Miller, W., Myers, E. W., Lipman, D. J. (1990) 'Basic local alignment search tool', Journal of Molecular Biology, 215(3), pp. 403-10